 The Brooklyn Historic Railway Association (BHRA) was established in 1980 to oversee the restoration of the Atlantic Avenue Tunnel (the world's oldest subway tunnel) and Brooklyn's old trolley routes, a project that was killed when the New York City Department of Transportation (DOT) pulled its support.
 It maintains a shop, trolley barn, and offices in the area.

 In mid-2003, the BHRA was ordered by the DOT to fill in all of the trolley tracks on public streets and officially revoked its consent for a restoration project to proceed or exist on any city streets.
 Most of the trolleys were removed from Brooklyn by the organization.
-The only ones that remain are these four on the Beard Street Pier.
-Plans call to move the trolleys to the Atlantic Avenue Tunnel when it makes sense.
+The only ones that remained were four on the Beard Street Pier.
+Plans called to move the trolleys to the Atlantic Avenue Tunnel when it makes sense.